Wave-induced drift in third-order deep-water theory: The water wave problem and Hamiltonian formulation

-where the small, quadratic terms in the argument reduce to $\omega a^2 k^2/2$, the well-known Stokes' correction, when only a single wave-mode is present.
-This form now contains all the mutual dispersion corrections entailed by the cubically nonlinear water wave theory.
-It has been demonstrated that taking these corrections into account allows one to predict the short-time propagation of laboratory waves with high accuracy without the need to solve for the evolution of the slow-time variables \citep{Stuhlmeier2021,Galvagno2021}, showing that the constant magnitude approximation is well-justified for short times.
+The terms in the argument of the exponential reduce to $\omega a^2 k^2/2$, the well-known Stokes' correction, when only a single wave-mode is present, or the mutual frequency correction found by \cite{Longuet-Higgins1962d} for two modes.
+The form \eqref{eq:b_i-t-const-amp-sol} now contains all the mutual dispersion corrections of the cubically nonlinear water wave theory.
+It has been demonstrated that taking these corrections into account allows one to predict the short-time propagation of laboratory waves with high accuracy without the need to solve for the evolution of the slow-time variables \citep{Stuhlmeier2021,Galvagno2021,Meisner2023}, showing that the constant magnitude approximation is well-justified for such cases.
 Of course, under specific circumstances -- for example with a sufficiently narrow spectrum, or close to modulation instability -- we may have significant energy transfer \citep{Andrade2023}.
-However, given our focus on particle paths (with a characteristic time on the order of one period) the amplitude evolution is negligible (see also the discussion in \cite{Stuhlmeier2019} and Appendix A therein).
+However, given our focus on particle paths (with a characteristic time on the order of one period) the amplitude evolution will be considered to be negligible (see also the discussion in \cite{Stuhlmeier2019} and Appendix A therein).